jackshiels/bananai/README.md

 * Moving into the 160x160 models caused a loss of accuracy.
 * Adding final neurons and increasing the learning rate helped with accuracy at cost of overfitting.
 * Banana features may be better represented in certain statistical models (Mazen & Nashat, 2018).
+* Other models also have a hard time distinguishing between categories (Mazen & Nashat, 2018).

 # References
 Amazon (2023). *Model Fit: Underfitting vs. Overfitting*.
 Available at: https://docs.aws.amazon.com/machine-learning/latest/dg/model-fit-underfitting-vs-overfitting.html (accessed 1 April 2023).